Watts-Lab/team_comm_tools/docs/source/features_conceptual/hedge.rst

 Related Features
 *****************
-Politness Strategies - which also measures hedges
+Politeness Strategies - which also measures hedges